japonaisvolonte-

 Higuma

-Come discover - if you haven't already - the Higuma restaurant.
-A more traditional Japanese cuisine, far from the usual sushi and sashimi that we love to order on Sunday nights.
-We highly recommend the ramen, a true delight made with broth, fresh noodles, soy, bamboo shoots, meat, and vegetables...
-Don’t forget their famous katsudon, yakinikudon, oyakudon which consist of rice, egg, and meat – they are absolutely delicious.
-Get ready to enjoy the flavors of Japan in this authentic little eatery with very affordable prices.
+Come and discover - if you haven't already - the restaurant Higuma!
+They offer a more traditional Japanese cuisine, far from the usual sushi and sashimi that we love to order on Sunday nights.
+We highly recommend the lamen, a true delight with broth, fresh noodles, soy, bamboo shoots, meat, and vegetables...
+Don't forget their famous katsudon, yakinikudon, and oyakudon which consist of rice, egg, and meat, all incredibly delicious.
+It's a fantastic place to enjoy Japanese flavors in this authentic little eatery with very affordable prices.

 Address: 32bis Rue Sainte-Anne, 75001 Paris, France